-(b) If Lost and Unaccounted for GAS exceeds 1% (but does not exceed 2%) of those volumes inserted in PIPELINE by or for the account of LESSEE for three (3) consecutive months and LESSEE’s meter calibration, performed in accordance with the provisions of Section 7. b. and c. above, demonstrates that LESSEE’s meters are not the cause of the Lost and Unaccounted for GAS exceeding 1%, then LESSOR shall use reasonable efforts to determine the cause thereof.

-ARTICLE 10.
+ARTICLE 11.
 ADDITIONAL EQUIPMENT AND APPURTENANCES

-Except only as and to the extent specifically provided to the contrary herein, LESSEE shall be responsible for and bear all costs and expenses of installing any and all equipment or appurtenances it desires for using PIPELINE capacity, such as, by way of illustration but not limitation, that for GAS compressing, drying, Supervisory Control and Data Acquisition (“SCADA”), etc. LESSEE shall allow LESSOR access to LESSEE’s “real time” SCADA data, but LESSEE shall make SCADA data available which is limited to data at those meters installed for measurement under this AGREEMENT.
+Except only as and to the extent specifically provided to the contrary herein, LESSEE shall be responsible for and bear all costs and expenses of installing any and all equipment or appurtenances it desires for using the Rawhide Pipeline capacity, such as, by way of illustration but not limitation, that for GAS compressing, drying, Supervisory Control and Data Acquisition (“SCADA”), etc. LESSEE shall allow LESSOR access to LESSEE’s “real time” SCADA data, but LESSEE shall make SCADA data available which is limited to data at those meters installed for measurement under this AGREEMENT.
 Moreover, data access by LESSOR shall not interfere with access by LESSEE to such data.
 LESSEE shall insure that any and all such installation(s) complies with and is in accordance with all Federal, State and local laws and regulations, and the highest industry standards where there are no laws or regulations, and LESSOR shall have the right to observe any and all such installations(s), but any failure of LESSOR to observe any lack or failure of such compliance shall not relieve LESSEE of its duties and obligations hereunder, nor of LESSEE’s liability for any breech thereof.
 Notwithstanding the permission granted in this Section “10.”, LESSEE shall not permit the construction or installation of any equipment or appurtenance which might conflict with or impede the operation of any equipment or appurtenance of LESSOR.
+[Why do we need this?
+Typically a problem for a non Enron entity to receive a read from our SCADA and will we have SCADA on all our measurement points?

-ARTICLE 11.
+ARTICLE 12.
 OTHER USERS

-As long as LESSEE acts in conformity with the requirements of this AGREEMENT, LESSEE shall be entitled to use the capacity of PIPELINE in the amounts and as provided herein, but inasmuch as the capacity of PIPELINE is greater than LESSEE’s leased amount, LESSEE acknowledges that LESSOR may lease PIPELINE capacity for the transportation of GAS of others, but any such others shall be required to inject treated GAS by complying with the quality requirements specified hereinabove and if necessary, taking other steps, including but not limit to, drying GAS and/or adding corrosion inhibitors.
-If there is GAS of any other person in addition to that of LESSEE in the PIPELINE, any Lost and Unaccounted for GAS not accounted for by condensation into heavy hydrocarbons shall be ratably attributed to all persons with GAS in PIPELINE at the relevant time.
+LESSEE acknowledges that LESSOR may lease the Rawhide Pipeline capacity for the transportation of GAS of others, but any such others shall be required to deliver treated GAS by complying with the quality requirements specified hereinabove and if necessary, taking other steps, including but not limit to, drying GAS and/or adding corrosion inhibitors.
+If there is GAS of any other person in addition to that of LESSEE in the Rawhide Pipeline, any Lost and Unaccounted for GAS not accounted for by condensation into heavy hydrocarbons shall be ratably attributed to all parties with GAS in the Rawhide Pipeline at the relevant time.

-ARTICLE 12.
+ARTICLE 13.
 NOTICES